 If party status is gained, what else needs to be done?

 In order for a political party to remain a political party, the party's candidates for president and governor must keep receiving at least 2 percent of the total votes cast in each general election.
 If a party's candidate does not receive 2 percent of the total votes cast, the party's status is cancelled.
 To become a political party again, the entire process must be repeated.

 When was the last time an organization was successful at gaining party status?

-The last instance when an NPPO was successful at gaining political party status in Iowa was in the year 2000.
-The Iowa Green Party NPPO nominated Ralph Nader for president of the United States.
-At the General Election, Nader received 29,374 votes or 2.2 percent of the total votes cast for president.
+The most recent instance when an NPPO was successful at gaining political party status in Iowa was in 2016.
+The Libertarian Party of Iowa NPPO nominated Gary Johnson for president of the United States.
+At the General Election, Johnson received 59,186 votes or 3.74 percent of the total votes cast for president.

 How does a candidate's name get on the general election ballot?